patkub2/portfolio/README.md

 ## Installation

-Use the package manager `npm` to install the Eventify app.
+Use the package manager `npm` to install the app.

 ### npm install